antalvdb/olifant/README.md

 ``% timbl -a0 +D -i textfile_tok.l4r0.ibase -f finetune_tok.l4r0 -I textfile-finetune_tok.l4r0.ibase``

 Choose your own naming conventions to keep track of trained and finetuned `ibase` model files.
-Any `ibase` file can be the starting point for further finetuning.
+Any `ibase` file created with the `-a0` or `-a4` algorithm options can be the starting point for further finetuning.
 This also offers a way to do stepwise training with segments of training data under limited RAM conditions.

 ### Inference